10 Things To Include In Your Wedding Invitations

 #3.
 Venue

 Whether you are having a destination wedding or a backyard wedding, your guests need to know where to show up on the day of.
-List the name of the venue, the city, and state.
+List the name of the venue, the city, and the state.
 It may seem obvious, but it will be helpful for your long-distance guests!
+Be sure to include the reception address, if different from the ceremony location.
+If the reception follows immediately at the same location, you can add “Reception to follow.
 Zip codes are typically left off of an invitation.

 Gatsby wedding invitations